- Shows and Tickets

 This production is supported in part by the Jean and Gary Shekhter Fund for Classic Theatre.

-Running time: 2 hours, 15 minutes.
-There is one 15-minute intermission.
+Running time: 2 hours, 40 minutes, which includes one 15-minute intermission.

 William Shakespeare (Playwright), 1564–1616, was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's preeminent dramatist.
 During his career he wrote 38 plays, 154 sonnets, two long narrative poems, and other verses.
 His body of plays consists of the tragedies Antony and Cleopatra, Coriolanus, Hamlet, Julius Caesar, King Lear, Macbeth, Othello, Romeo and Juliet, Timon of Athens, Titus Andronicus, and Troilus and Cressida; the comedies All’s Well That Ends Well, As You Like It, The Comedy of Errors, Love’s Labor’s Lost, Measure for Measure, The Merchant of Venice, The Merry Wives of Windsor, A Midsummer Night’s Dream, Much Ado About Nothing, The Taming of the Shrew, Twelfth Night, The Two Gentlemen of Verona, and The Two Noble Kinsmen; the romances Cymbeline, Pericles, The Tempest, and The Winter’s Tale; and the histories Henry IV Parts I and II, Henry V, Henry VI Parts I, II, and III, Henry VIII, King John, Richard II, and Richard III.
 His plays have been translated into every major living language and are performed more often than those of any other playwright.